ida/adi.devgen/README.md

 Goals
 =====

-- Be as generic as possible, e.g. `addDep` registers a dependencie's name in an existing addon, you need to be located *somewhere* in your addon, when executing:
+Be as generic as possible, e.g. `addDep` registers a dependencie's name in an existing addon, assuming you are located *somewhere* in your addon, it's:

     $ devgen addDep collective.bestaddonever

-But you can also append a path ending with your addon-name, then this command will create the addon also on the fly, if it doesn't exist already:
+But, you can also append a path ending with your addon-name, then this command will create the addon also on the fly, if it doesn't exist already:

     $ devgen addDep collective.bestaddonever my.addon

-- Be able to specify the location-path where the command should be executed, so I do not have to change directories, or switch to other (screen-)windows all the time, I'm lazy.
+Be able to specify the location-path where the command should be executed, so I do not have to change directories, or switch to other (screen-)windows all the time, I'm lazy.
 Incredibly lazy:

     $ devgen addDep collective.bestaddonever /over/the/rainbow/my.addon

-- Put the documentation into the docstrs of the functions
+Put the documentation into the doc-strings of the functions.
+Function's are building up upon another, so one can learn developing step-by-step, starting with the minimal base-skel.

 Installation